Admissions

 • Overall score minimum 7.0; no less than 6.5 in any section

 Results must be from the past 24 months.
+Scores should be sent to UBC using the institution code 0965.

 For certain kinds of thesis or dissertation research, a student may require competence in a language other than their own.
 In that case, a requirement for language training will be incorporated into the student's program.

-Please visit the GRE website for details.
+For more information, please visit the GRE website for details.

 Application Procedures